 Tom Eng, Director of Education and Culture

-A graduate of UCLA, Tom Eng is presently employed as an engineer with the Los Angeles County Department of Public Works.
+Born at the French Hospital in Chinatown and a graduate of UCLA, Tom is presently employed as an engineer with the Los Angeles County Department of Public Works.
 Tom Eng has been very active with the community.
-In addition to serving as Board member of OCA-GLA, he is also a board member of Chinatown Public Safety Association (CPSA), board member of Media Action Network for Asian Americans (MANAA), advisory board member of the Friends of the Chinatown Library, and member of the following: Chinese Historical Society, LA County Asian American Employees Association, Friends of Chinese American Museum, as well as a volunteer for the Chinese Chamber of Commerce and former member of the Firecracker Run Committee.
-Tom Eng’s photographic hobby has allowed him to be a photographer for OCA-GLA and various other organizations and events.
+In addition to serving as Board member of OCA-GLA, he is also a board member of Media Action Network for Asian Americans (MANAA), advisory board member of the Friends of the Chinatown Library, and member of the following: Chinese Historical Society, LA County Asian American Employees Association, Friends of Chinese American Museum, as well as a volunteer for the Chinese Chamber of Commerce, former member of the Firecracker Run Committee and past volunteer at the 1984 Summer Olympics in LA.
+Tom’s photographic hobby has allowed him to be a photographer for OCA-GLA and various other organizations and events.
 He has attended every OCA National Convention since 1994.
-Through his hobby and affiliations, Tom has been networking and interacting with the Asian Pacific American community for over 25 years.
+Through his hobbies and affiliations, Tom has been networking and interacting with the Asian Pacific American community for over 30 years.